Capitalization Rate Calculator

 Frequently asked questions

-What is a good cap rate for a rental property investment?
+What is a good cap rate and how do I benchmark it?